ivanomatteo/laravel-device-tracking/README.md

 * **UserSeenFromUnverifiedDevice**

     when a user is detected on a device not for the first time and the device is not flagged as verified

+* **UserSeenFromRogueDevice**

+    when a user is detected on a device flagged as "rougue"

 ### Changelog